-The Company generates revenue through sale of branded jewelry and apparel to both domestic and international customers who, in turn, sell the products to their consumers.
-The Company recognizes revenue when performance obligations identified under the terms of contracts with its customers are satisfied, which occurs upon the transfer of control of the merchandise in accordance with the contractual terms and conditions of the sale.
+We generate revenue through sale of branded jewelry and apparel to both domestic and international customers who, in turn, sell the products to their consumers.
+We recognize revenue when performance obligations identified under the terms of contracts with our customers are satisfied, which occurs upon the transfer of control of the merchandise in accordance with the contractual terms and conditions of the sale.